-Before throwing your Surface Pro 4 out of the window, you can try these workarounds to fix the flicker screen issue.
+Before contacting Microsoft Support to have Surface Pro 4 replaced, you can try these workarounds to fix the flicker screen issue.

 Try these fixes

 - Troubleshoot the hardware issue

 - Change screen refresh rate

 Pro Tip: Keep your Surface Pro graphics driver updated